markrages/svd_gdb/README.rst

    take readings from sensors on the board under test, and store calibration parameters.

-   For alternative approaches to production testing, see Appendix A.
+   For comparison to alternative approaches to production testing, see `Appendix A <other_approaches.rst>`_.

  - Development